-Total operating revenue has been increased by 6% for the 2022/23 financial year when compared to the 2020/2021 adjustments budget.
+Total operating revenue has been increased by 6% for the 2022/23 budget year when compared to the 2020/2021 adjustments budget.
 The increase is due to the general percentage increase which is applied to service Charges tariffs and across all revenue generated by the municipality the same as the prior year.
 Tariffs have been increased by 6% however the increase in industrial tariffs is 8%.
-The 6% increase on consumer debtors has taken into account the numerous wards which are being charged at a flat rate.
+The 6% increase on consumer debtors has considered the wards which are charged at a flat rate.